Features in I Just Wasn't Made for These Times, a documentary about Brian Wilson.

 English singer and guitarist Sally Timms covers Half Past France on To the Land of Milk & Honey album, her debut as a solo artist.

-Writes the music of and plays piano on Perfect Moon, a track on Ivan Kral's Nostalgia album.
-Note: this is sung by Patti Smith who also wrote the lyrics.
-Kral is a former member of the Patti Smith Group.
-The song Citizen Ship from her Wave is about him.
+Writes the music and plays piano on Perfect Moon, a track on Ivan Kral's Nostalgia album.
+Patti Smith is the singer.
+She also wrote the lyrics.

 Records the music for Eat and Kiss, two Andy Warhol films, live at the Theatre Sebastopol, Lille, France, on October 13.
 Released on the Eat/Kiss, Music for the Films by Andy Warhol album in 1997.
 Originally performed by Cale, Sterling Morrison and Maureen Tucker at the Andy Warhol Museum, Pittsburg, Pennsylvania, USA (November 18/19, 1994).